Pterotrachea

 Species: coronata (Forskål, 1775)

-• According to Rupert Riedl's book: Fauna and Flora of the Mediterranean
+- According to Rupert Riedl's book: Fauna and

-: Mollusca (soft animals)
+Tribe: Mollusca (soft

 Subtribe: Conchifera (bowl soft animals)